Getting Started

 • al_dpgen.py:

-generates a proprietory diffraction database file for silicon crystal.
+generates a proprietory diffraction database file for aluminium crystal.
+The database file is to be used with 4DSTEM’s ediom module functions.

 More samples code will be added as more features and releases are available.